How we helped Glide Apps increase their conversion rate by 13 times using product-led content.

 But measuring your blog conversions is one of the most sureshot ways of calculating the impact of your content marketing campaign.

-For the last 12 months, I’ve been part of the content marketing team of a no-code app development platform, helping them improve conversions through organic channels by ten times through a range of product-led and intent-driven marketing tactics.
+For the last 12 months, I’ve been part of the content marketing team of a no-code app development SaaS, helping them improve conversions through organic channels by ten times through a range of product-led and intent-driven marketing tactics.